Updated 27.10.20 14:25

-100% retail relief has been extended to all retail, hospitality and leisure properties (such as museums, live music venues, theatres, gyms and hotels) for the whole of 2020/21, meaning no business rates will be charged.
+100% retail discount will be awarded to all retail, hospitality and leisure properties (such as museums, live music venues, theatres, gyms and hotels) for the whole of 2020/21, meaning no business rates will be charged.

 The following hereditaments that are being used for the provision of the following services will not qualify for the relief: